Toon Tone

 Is Toon Tone free?

 Yes.
-The launch version is free to play in the browser and does not require an account.
-You can start the daily five-round challenge, switch into endless practice, or share a seed link without signing in.
+Toon Tone is free to play in the browser and does not require an account.
+You can start the daily Toon Tone five-round challenge, switch into endless practice, or share a seed link without signing in.
 The daily mode gives everyone the same prompt order, which makes scores easy to compare with friends.
 A name is only needed if you choose to submit a leaderboard score, and the site still works as a quick private practice tool without one.

 How does scoring work?

-The scoring model records your hue, saturation, and brightness guess, converts it into a comparable value, and measures how far it is from the hidden target.
+Toon Tone scoring records your hue, saturation, and brightness guess, converts it into a comparable value, and measures how far it is from the hidden target.
 Close shades earn higher scores, while a wrong hue family, overly bright guess, or washed-out saturation drops faster.
 The reveal shows your HSB values beside the target values, so each miss teaches something useful.
-Many players discover that they picked the right hue but made the shade too vivid, too gray, or too dark.
+Many Toon Tone players discover that they picked the right hue but made the shade too vivid, too gray, or too dark.

 Does Toon Tone use copyrighted characters?

-The launch build uses classic character shade prompts because those palettes are memorable and easy to understand, but the challenge does not depend on copying original artwork.
-Prompt sources, artwork handling, and risk labels are structured so entries can be reviewed, replaced, narrowed, or removed quickly.
+Toon Tone uses classic character shade prompts because those palettes are memorable and easy to understand, but the challenge does not depend on copying original artwork.
+Toon Tone prompt sources and artwork handling are structured so entries can be reviewed, replaced, narrowed, or removed quickly.
 The core product is the palette memory challenge itself: read a prompt, rebuild a shade, compare the reveal, and improve your eye.
 Future prompt pools can move toward safer public-domain, original, creator-submitted, or licensed sets without changing the mechanic.